 We sure love a good exit story, and today we welcome Joe Mrak, CEO of FolioDynamix to the Spotlight.
 FolioDynamix, a New York City based provider of cloud based weatlh management solutions and was acquired by Actua this past November, delivering a 6.4X return.

-Joe shared his story with us at our recent Fintech Roundtable, but I had the opportunity to sit with him and talk more about his lessons learned, the importance of hiring (and firing), what he's been up to since the exit, and the best business advice he ever got.
+Joe shared his story with us at our recent Fintech Roundtable, including his lessons learned, the importance of hiring (and firing), what he's been up to since the exit, and the best business advice he ever got.

 Joe: 2 equity raises totaling $26 MM with ~10 MM of it as secondary; 2 rounds of venture debt, and many rounds of venture banking.